 $$$ The NH Grand Sablon is located on historic Grand Sablon Square, close to museums and Grand Place.
 Its comfortable air-conditioned rooms feature satellite TV and a minibar.

 Guests can enjoy a large breakfast buffet in the mornings.
-The on-site restaurant Hispania Brasserie by Marcos Moran is available for casual lunch and dinner, and El Impasse del Sablon by Hispania is available for more elegant occasions.
+The on-site restaurant Hispania Brasserie by Marcos Moran is available for casual lunch and dinner.
 Check reviews and prices for NH Grand Sablon.

 Les Chambres de Martin